Articles

 A Comprehensive Introduction to Perform an Efficient Android Code Review

 You are working in a team that cares about code quality.
 You have been doing -or thinking of doing- some code pairing.
 Your team regularly carry out hacking events to talk and present new technologies, or to talk about the personal discoveries of each member.
 And you are trying to devise the perfect code review process for your organisation.
 Is this situation familiar to you?
 Code reviews are hard to implement.
+A team is composed of N people, each of them having its own agenda and priorities.
+Some people might be more perfectionist and might have a different acceptance criteria for the code reviews.
+Some others truly believe the reviews should be something at the top of each new feature or fix, and completely voluntary.
+As in any team, convincing needs to be done rather than imposing.

 Automating Android development